 What’s Growing On – A weekly newsletter with gardening tips, recipes, and more!

 Purpose: Participants will learn how to grow fresh food on a budget in a small, manageable space.
 Many of our participants have special needs, and gardening serves as a vehicle for teaching social and emotional skills such as teamwork and respect.
-We also promote other healthy life skills such as food preparation as we harvest the produce and physical fitness through outdoor recreation.
+Learning how to care for farm animals teaches responsibility, reinforces the importance of self-care, and can be therapeutic for participants.
+We also promote other healthy life skills such as food preparation as we harvest garden produce as well as physical fitness by engaging participants in outdoor recreation.

 In 2017 we will be focusing on PERMACULTURE and UPCYCLING.
 Permaculture promotes the idea that a garden should be designed with nature in mind, promoting less work, conserved energy, and reduced waste.
 Upcycling is the process of converting old or discarded materials into something useful and often beautiful, thus reducing our impact on the environment.These two themes will be incorporated into nature crafts, group games and projects, and nutritious snacks with recipes for participants to take home and share with their families.

-Target Audience: All groups are welcome – youth organizations, day cares, home-school families, 4-H and Scout groups, seniors, persons with disabilities, etc. Each group will be assigned two 4′ X 4′ raised beds to care for throughout the summer.
-Group leaders should email firstname.lastname@example.org for more information.
+Target Audience: All groups are welcome – youth organizations, day cares, home-school families, 4-H and Scout groups, seniors, persons with disabilities, etc. Each group will be assigned two 4′ X 4′ raised beds within our Community Garden to care for throughout the summer.
+Group leaders should email email@example.com for more information.

 What to expect each week:

 - Caring for your group’s garden, including planting, watering, weeding, and harvesting

 - Exploring the rest of the community garden